Knife River (Lake Superior): Geography

 The main branch of the Knife River flows 23.9 mi from source to mouth, flowing parallel to the shoreline from the direction of Two Harbors.
 It has four or five major tributaries.
 Its watershed is 84.3 sqmi, and contains 181.1 mi of streams.
-Since data began being collected in 1974, its mean annual daily discharge of water has been calculated as 90.3 cuft/s.
+Since data began being collected in 1974, its mean annual daily water discharge has been calculated as 90.3 cuft/s.
 There is concern over the river's water quality due to suspended sediment, and it was placed on the state's impaired waters list in 1998.
-A 2008 study found that about sixty percent of the sediment was coming from erosion of the streambanks, and about thirty from erosion of the river's bluffs.
+A 2008 study found that about sixty percent of the sediment came from erosion of the streambanks, and about thirty from erosion of the river's bluffs.

-The Knife River's watershed is largely undeveloped, being 72% forest, 16% wetland, and 6% grassland.
+The Knife River's watershed is undeveloped, with 72% forest, 16% wetland, and 6% grassland.
 5% is used for agricultural purposes, and the remaining 1% is the unincorporated community of Knife River, Minnesota, located at the river's mouth.